Adolfo Figueroa Viñas

-Adolfo Figueroa-Viñas, Ph.D. is the first Puerto Rican astrophysicist at the National Aeronautics and Space Administration (NASA) and is an expert in solar and space plasma physics at the Heliophysics Science Division.
+Adolfo Figueroa Viñas is the first Puerto Rican astrophysicist at the National Aeronautics and Space Administration (NASA) and is an expert in solar and space plasma physics at the Heliophysics Science Division.
 As a staff scientist his research interests include studying plasma kinetic physics and magnetohydrodynamics of the solar wind, heliosphere, shock waves, MHD and kinetic simulation of plasma instabilities, and turbulent processes associated with space, solar and astrophysical plasmas.

 Early years

 Viñas was born in Arecibo, Puerto Rico.
-He studied at the University of Puerto Rico-R.U.M. where he received a B.S. and M.S. in physics in 1970 and 1972, respectively.
+He studied at the University of Puerto Rico at Mayagüez. where he received a B.S. and M.S. in physics in 1970 and 1972, respectively.
 He later studied at the Massachusetts Institute of Technology (MIT), where he received a Ph.D. in physics in 1980.
 Between 1970 and 1974, he worked as an instructor and assistant professor of physics at the University of Puerto Rico.
 He joined Goddard Space Flight Center in 1980, where he has held multiple positions.
 He currently is a staff scientist in the Geospace Physics Laboratory of the Heliophysics Science Division at Goddard.
-He has served as Adjunct Visiting Physics Professor at the Universidad de Concepcion (Chile), at the Universidade do Estado do Rio de Janeiro (Brazil), and at the Universidad de Alcalá de Henáres-Madrid (Spain).
+He has served as Adjunct Visiting Physics Professor at the Universidad de Concepción (Chile), at the Universidade do Estado do Rio de Janeiro (Brazil), and at the Universidad de Alcalá de Henáres-Madrid (Spain).